• Home

 MINIMUM VISIBILITY

 Under Part 107, the minimum visibility for drone operations is 3 statute miles (3SM) from the control station.
 This ensures the Remote Pilot in Command and any visual observers can maintain effective visual line of sight with the sUAS and see other airspace users, obstacles, or hazards to operate safely.
-Visibility is determined based on current weather conditions, which can be obtained from official sources like METARs, TAFs, or other FAA-approved weather services.

 corrective lenses Vs Binoculars

-the Remote Pilot in Command or any Visual Observer may use corrective lenses to maintain visual line of sight with the drone.
+The Remote Pilot in Command or any Visual Observer may use corrective lenses to maintain visual line of sight with the drone.
 Corrective lenses (glasses or contacts) are allowed to meet vision requirements, but binoculars can be used ONLY for the pilot to maintain unaided situational awareness and see other aircraft, obstacles, and the drone itself.

 ANTI-COLLISION LIGHTS

 Anti-collision lights are required when operating a small UAS during "Civil Twilight" (30 minutes before official sunrise to 30 minutes after official sunset) or at night.
-The lights must be visible for at least 3 statute miles, and must have a flash rate or strobe.
+The lights must be visible for 3 statute miles, and must have a flash rate or strobe.

-In FAA drone operations, night begins 30 minutes after sunset and ends 30 minutes before sunrise, roughly corresponding to the end of evening civil twilight and the start of morning civil twilight.
+Drone operations at night begins 30 minutes after sunset and ends 30 minutes before sunrise, roughly corresponding to the end of evening civil twilight and the start of morning civil twilight.

 Operations over moving vehicles